ollybritton/timetable/README.md

 Then I will continue that timetable instead of creating a new one.

-Horrible, I know.

 ## "Advanced" Usage
-Because why not ruthlessly overengineer what should be a super simple program?
+Why not ruthlessly overengineer what should be a super simple program?
 Run `timetable -help`

 ```
 Usage of timetable: